How to Cook Pumpkin in the Slow Cooker

 - Large pumpkins can be used for pumpkin puree as well.
 Do not use pumpkins that have been carved and sitting out as they can be moldy.
 The puree won’t be quite as sweet but you can offset that with a touch more sugar in your recipe.

-- Add the flesh of the pumpkin to a blender or a food processor and add 2 tablespoons of water.
+- Transfer to a blender or food processor with a splash of water.

 How to store fresh pumpkin puree?